tonyjacobscloudpro/Jalpc/_posts/2025-01-08-snowflake-cleanroom.md

 - Use native Snowflake features like Secure Data Sharing and Row Access Policies.

 ### **3. Validate Security Regularly**
-- Periodically review and test the clean roomâ€™s security configurations.
+- Periodically review and test the clean rooms security configurations.

 ### **4. Secure Credentials**
-- Store credentials securely using Snowflakeâ€™s integration with cloud key management services.
+- Store credentials securely using Snowflakes integration with cloud key management services.

 ### **5. Monitor Activity**
-- Use Snowflakeâ€™s activity monitoring features to track data access and sharing.
+- Use Snowflake's activity monitoring features to track data access and sharing.

 ---